 Cilicia as a whole consists of two parts: the inaccessible western area of the Taurus mountains, also known as "rough Cilicia", and the eastern plains, which are dominated by the rivers Cydnus, Sarus and Pyramis and are rich in cereals.
 The Taurus is the region's northern border.
 Here, we find the Cilician Gate, a pass that connects the plain with Cappadocia in the north.
-To the south, the Mediterranean sea is Cilicia's neighbor, and the region knew (and knows) close contacts with Cyprus.
+To the south, the Mediterranean sea is Cilicia's neighbor, and the region had (and has) close contacts with Cyprus.
 In the east the Syrian gates are the connection with Syria and Mesopotamia.

 From times immemorial, the two areas belong together.
 In the second half of the the second millennium BCE, the entire region, known as Kizzuwatna, was part of the Hittite Empire.
 Contemporary sources mention the two main cities on the plains: the residence known as Tarša (Tarsus) and Adanija (Adana).
 The most important language was Luwian.
 In those days, the region was ruled by a prince from the Hittite royal family, who was called "priest".

 After the fall of the Hittite empire (after 1215), the two areas were included in a new kingdom called Tarhuntassa, which had its capital in Pamphylia.
 It is not known how long this state existed.
 When the Assyrians discovered the region in the ninth century, they called the fertile eastern area Qu'e (its capital was Adana), and the western area Hilakku; from this word our Cilicia is derived.